spatialdata.SpatialData#

 The SpatialData object.

-The SpatialData object is a modular container for arbitrary combinations of SpatialElements.
+The SpatialData object is a modular container for arbitrary combinations of SpatialElements and annotation tables.
 The elements can be accesses separately and are stored as standard types (anndata.AnnData, geopandas.GeoDataFrame, xarray.DataArray).

 The elements need to pass a validation step.
 To construct valid elements you can use the parsers that we provide: